folarinjosh/mybootstrap/README.md

 # mybootstrap
-created my webpage with Bootstrap.
+Created this webpage with Bootstrap.
 Feel free to use this bootstrap page for educational purposes.